JanLahmann/RasQberry/README.md

 * **If you want to work with the repository**<br/>
 Here you can find all the information on [how to contribute to the RasQberry-Repository](./documentation/HowToContribute.md)

+**For a detailed step by step and up to date installation and testing guide, please refer to the [link here](./documentation/RasQberry_TestReport.md).
+The report linked provides additional information that is not necessarily covered in the Setup Guide below.**

 ***

 ## Quick Installation of RasQberry